intel-analytics/BigDL-2.x/apps/image-similarity/README.md

-# Object Detection
+# image similarity
 This is a sample example of image similarity calculation.
 Both semantic and visually similarity are introduced.
-A real estate examples was used to recommend similar houses based on the query image provided by users.
+A real estate example was used to recommend similar houses based on the query image provided by users.

 ## Environment